lpsinger/ligo.skymap/licenses/NUMPY_LICENSE.rst

     The weighted quantile implementation from
     https://github.com/numpy/numpy/pull/9211

-These files are licenced under the terms of the following licence.
+These files are licensed under the terms of the following license.

 ---